hexaglow/esflap/README.md

 - An SPI SSD1306 128x16 pixel monochrome OLED display.

 Configure the pins used for the peripherals in the [pins.hpp](src/pins.hpp) file.
 Build using [platformio](http://platformio.org).

+This project is available under the [Mozilla Public License 2.0](LICENSE.txt).